doeixd/events/README.md

 ## 🔄 Remix Events Integration

+`@doeixd/events` is designed as a powerful companion to the low-level `@remix-run/events` system.
+The two libraries work together to provide a complete, composable, and reactive event handling solution.

+You can think of their roles as complementary:
-The `@doeixd/events` library is designed to work seamlessly with the low-level `@remix-run/events` system.
-While Remix provides the core mechanism for attaching event listeners via `EventDescriptor` objects, `@doeixd/events` provides a powerful, high-level abstraction for creating reactive and chainable event logic.
+-   **`@remix-run/events`** is the **engine**.
+It provides the core mechanism for attaching event listeners (`events()`) and encapsulating stateful logic into reusable, higher-level **Interactions** (like `press` or `outerPress`).
+It manages the *lifecycle* of event handling.
+-   **`@doeixd/events`** is the **logic toolkit**.
+It provides a powerful, declarative API for creating reactive *pipelines* that process the data flowing through those events.
+It excels at event transformation, conditional logic (`halt()`), and deriving state.

+By combining them, you can build sophisticated, encapsulated, and highly readable event logic.

+### Bridging the Gap: `toEventDescriptor`

-The integration is made possible through a set of **bridge functions** that convert `@doeixd/events` primitives (like `Handler` and `Subject`) into Remix-compatible `EventDescriptor` objects.
+The integration is made possible through a set of **bridge functions**.
+The most important one is `toEventDescriptor`, which converts any `@doeixd/events` `Handler` chain into a Remix-compatible `EventDescriptor`.

-The primary bridge is the `toEventDescriptor` function.
-It allows you to build complex, type-safe event chains and then "plug them in" to any DOM element managed by Remix.
+This allows you to build complex logic with `@doeixd/events` and then seamlessly "plug it in" to any element using Remix's `events()` function or `on` prop.

-### Example: A Validated Form
+### Example: A Declarative Validation Pipeline

-Instead of a simple `onClick`, you can build a full validation pipeline.
+While Remix provides `dom.submit`, `@doeixd/events` allows you to build a declarative pipeline on top of it.
 The final business logic will only run if all preceding steps in the chain succeed.

 ```typescript
 import { events } from '@remix-run/events';